 After the graduation in Economics at Università Bocconi and a Master of Science in International Public Policy at UCL (University College London), Matteo joined The Monitor Group, a strategy consulting firm, supporting companies' business development in EMEA.
 He joined Barilla in 2008 and moved from Marketing to Innovation in 2012 to develop and launch CucinaBarilla, which he led as the CucinaBarilla Managing Director.
 In 2018 he was appointed Global Marketing Director at Barilla, leading of the most dynamic and vibrating product categories of the company with a global footprint.
 He is passionate about Food, business modelling, trends and innovation.
 He will be chairing the Food Innovate Summit for the second time and attending it for the third time.

-Neil Marshall, Global Director Quality & Food Safety, for The Coca-Cola Company.
-Neil’s responsibilities include defining global strategy, policy, programs, requirements and initiatives for quality and food safety to ensure product integrity, whilst reducing risks across the supply chain.
+Neil Marshall, Former Global Director Quality & Food Safety, for The Coca-Cola Company.
+Neil’s responsibilities included defining global strategy, policy, programs, requirements and initiatives for quality and food safety to ensure product integrity, whilst reducing risks across the supply chain.